mattmurr/compti.me/posts/activiti7-kafka-spring-boot-app.md

 ---
-title: "Activiti 7 BPM Spring Boot App"
+title: "Bring BPM into your Spring Boot App for great tempo"
-description: "Create your own BPM app with Spring Boot"
+description: "Activiti 7 BPM + Spring Boot + Apache Kafka"
-date: "2022-11-26"
+date: "2023-03-21"
 ---

 Starting off by creating a new spring-boot project.
 I'll be using the Spring